MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 exponential lifetimes are not consistent with most human experience somehow relates to our common experience: there are errors but not many amazon, google, others ever quote rates?
-five nines is absurdly low; nine nines is still way low based on simulations
+five nines is absurdly low; nine nines is still way low based on simulations; and, btw, nine nines of what events per how often?

-we have used mean exponential lifetime, which is precisely mtbf or mttf changed to half-life because it's easier for people to understand who knows lifetime = 63% of units failed (1-1/e); half-life easier to explain also, we generally prefer medians as measure of length when distributions are so skewed
+we have used mean exponential lifetime, which is precisely mtbf or mttf changed to half-life because it's easier for people to understand who knows lifetime = 63% of units failed (1-1/e); half-life easier to explain also, we generally prefer medians as measure of length when distributions are so skewed -->

--->

 ## The Representation and Scale of Error Rates

 The likelihood of an error in a disk bit or sector, or even the failure of an entire disk, is a very small number with many zeroes before the first significant digit.
-We choose to invert the error rate into a function of lifetime of that bit (or sector).
-Thus a probability of a bit failing in a year of 1E-14 becomes a mean lifetime of 1E14 years.
+We choose to invert the error rate into a function of lifetime of that bit (or sector containing many bits).
+Thus a probability of a bit failing in a year of 10E-15 becomes a mean lifetime of 100E12 years.
 Expressed that way, the figure seems excessively optimistic.
+(The age of the universe is currently estimated to be 14E9 years.)
 Data on such a disk would be effectively immortal, and that does not correlate with experience.
-We have to agree with Rosenthal (2010) and others that such estimates are merely marketing projections that are not based on empirical data.
+We agree with Rosenthal (2010) and others that such estimates are merely marketing projections that are not based on empirical data.
 Using simulations to investigate such nearly immortal disks would be expensive and fruitless.
 If there are no errors, then no protective strategy is needed.
-This does not correlate well with practical experience.
+However, "no errors" does not correlate well with practical experience.

 Where, then, to search for information about the effectiveness of replication and auditing of large collections of data?
 We choose to investigate a region that more nearly matches the experience of computer users, where disks and disk files have lifetimes somewhere between the fruit fly and the universe.

-- There are *some* errors rather than none.
+- Error rates are non-zero: there are *some* errors rather than none.
 - Larger data is likely to encounter more errors.
-But
-- error rates are not so high as to be crippling to normal usage.
+- Error rates are not so high as to be crippling to normal usage.

 The region of error rates that we investigate generates enough errors to evaluate the impact of storing multiple copies and the impact of various auditing strategies.
 Our conclusions describe storage and auditing strategies that are robust over very wide ranges of error rates (and the corresponding ranges of bit/block/disk lifetimes), spanning approximately four orders of magnitude.